When to Ask for Help (And When to Sit With It and Suffer a Bit)

 Here’s the non-fluffy, sarcasm-infused survival guide.

-Before asking for help, at least do a thing.
-Any thing.
+Before asking for help, at least do something.
+Anything.

 Read the error.
 Search for the error.
 Comment out the code.
 Console.log your feelings.